On the asymptotics of cubic fields ordered by general invariants: Ordering cubic fields by generalized discriminants

 where $\sigma_+=6$ and $\sigma_-=2$ are the sizes of the automorphism groups of $\R^3$ and $\R\times\C$, respectively, and

 Summing over all $\delta_2$ and $\delta_3$, we obtain

 where for any prime $p$, the quantity $\CC(p)$ is defined to be

-To compute these constants, we use the database of local fields available at \url{lmfdb.org} \cite{LMFDB}, which lists each quadratic or cubic ramified extension of $\Q_2$ and $\Q_3$ with its Galois group; we obtain that $\CC(2)=3$ and $\CC(3)=11/3$, thereby completing the proof. $\Box$
+To compute these constants, we use the database of local fields available at \url{lmfdb.org} \cite{LMFDB}, which lists each quadratic or cubic ramified extension of $\Q_2$ and $\Q_3$ with its Galois group; we obtain that $\CC(2)=3$ and $\CC(3)=11/3$.